cctomato/desk-edge-win/doc/dns/resolution.md

 ### Windows NRPT

-Ziti Desktop Edge for Windows supports Windows 8+ as of spring of 2021.
+Zero Desktop Edge for Windows supports Windows 8+ as of spring of 2021.
 Windows 8+ has functionality known as the Name Resolution Policy Table (NRPT).
 This functionality allows specific DNS requests to be sent to specific DNS servers.
-The NRPT is used by the Ziti Desktop Edge for Windows to direct Ziti Services which are meant to be intercepted to the internal DNS resolver for resolution.
-When a new service needs to be intercepted a rule will be added to the NRPT for that service which will tell windows that for the given intercept names DNS requests should be sent to the Ziti Desktop Edge for Windows DNS server for resolution.
+The NRPT is used by the Zero Desktop Edge for Windows to direct Ziti Services which are meant to be intercepted to the internal DNS resolver for resolution.
+When a new service needs to be intercepted a rule will be added to the NRPT for that service which will tell windows that for the given intercept names DNS requests should be sent to the Zero Desktop Edge for Windows DNS server for resolution.

 If interested in seeing configured NRPT rules.
-Once a Ziti Desktop Edge for Windows is running - any Ziti Services configured to be intercepted can be listed by issuing this powershell command: `Get-DnsClientNrptRule`.
+Once a Zero Desktop Edge for Windows is running - any Ziti Services configured to be intercepted can be listed by issuing this powershell command: `Get-DnsClientNrptRule`.

 ### Fully Qualified Names

-The Ziti Desktop Edge for Windows considers DNS requests as "fully qualified" if the query in question contains any period within it at any position and does not require a request to contain a trailing dot to be fully qualified.
+The Zero Desktop Edge for Windows considers DNS requests as "fully qualified" if the query in question contains any period within it at any position and does not require a request to contain a trailing dot to be fully qualified.
 For example these would all be considered "fully qualified" names: